auth0/laravel-auth0/README.md

 <summary><b>User Authentication</b></summary>

-The SDK automatically registers all the necessary authentication services within the `web` middleware group for your application.
-Once you have [configured the SDK](./docs/Management.md#api-application-authorization) your users will be able to authenticate with your application using Auth0.
+The SDK automatically registers all the necessary routes and authentication services within the `web` middleware group of your application to enable users to authenticate without requiring you to write any code.

-The SDK automatically registers the following routes to facilitate authentication:

 | Route       | Purpose                            |
 | ----------- | ---------------------------------- |